 Having worked with some of Scotland’s leading consumer brands, Chris joins the team with a wide range of agency and freelance experiences and aims to strike a balance between realist marketing and big picture strategies.
-In other words, how to get the most bang out of your buck.

 Fancy getting to know Chris?
 Read on…

 Q. What’s your favourite thing about working at Sunshine Communications?